tidepool-org/data-model/device-data/types/bloodKetone.md

 [ingestion, storage, client] The string `bloodKetone`.

 Blood ketones represent ketone concentration values (specifically beta-ketones, primarily beta-hydroxy butyric acid) obtained from a fingerstick meter capable of reading specialized blood ketone testing strips.
-Tidepool uses a separate data model for [urine ketones](urineKetone.md).
+Tidepool does not yet provide a data model for urine ketones, which are measured qualitatively, not quantitatively.

 <!-- end type -->